TriadCity Reviewers' Guide

 These are some themes which are interesting to us:

 - Text.
 The mega-success of 3-D graphical MMOGs, especially World of Warcraft and Second Life, is certainly very impressive.
-Although we very much admire a lot of the user-generated content in SL, we find the cartoonishness of the graphical experience off-putting.
+Although we very much admire much of the user-generated content in SL, we find the cartoonishness of the graphical experience off-putting.
 For us, our own ability to form excellent pictures in imagination is so much more powerful and fulfilling.
 We don't think this makes TriadCity retro.
 We think it makes it better.
 Many people agree: TriadCity frequently attracts refugees from these cartoon worlds.

 - Friendly to the blind and visually impaired.
-The "classic" TriadCity Java client incorporates text-to-speech, so that visually impaired players can interact with the game world by listening to it rather than reading it.
-The new HTML5 version uses WAI-ARIA Live Regions to allow some screen readers to do the same.
-Better, a new client is in progress written specifically for blind and visually impaired users, which eliminates all menus, buttons, scrolling text and other visual impediments: information presented by the new UI is 100% spoken.
-Text commands can substitute for all GUI menus and other controls, and a BlindMode command turns off pop-up dialog boxes.
-The game world is written to be blind-friendly, and an aptly-named BlindFriendly command explains if any particular region might be troublesome for screen readers.
+TriadCity is compatible with all the major MUD clients, including VipMUD which is designed to integrate seamlessly with screen readers.
+The game world is written to be blind-friendly.
+All GUI controls have command-line equivalents, while pop-up signs and other GUI doodads are converted by the game engine for correct display as text to command-line clients.
+An aptly-named BlindFriendly command explains if any particular region might be troublesome for screen readers.
 The SmartMonsters web site is marked up with HTML5 and WAI-ARIA Landmark Roles, and we test with Voice Over, NVDA and ChromeVox.
 There's an account setting which replaces Web site images with text.
 For us, ensuring that blind and visually impaired players are first class citizens in our world is a top commitment.